isomerpages/nlb-biblioasia/_holding-area/The Divine Lance Thaipusam and Murugan Worship in Singapore.md

 Murugan destroys Idumban but eventually revives and installs him as the door guardian for his abode.
 Murugan cites Idumban’s arduous <i>kavadi</i> journey as a method for his worshippers to propitiate him.
 This myth has become the quintessential format for a unique ritual worship of Murugan.[^11] The Idumban *kavadi* or the shoulder pole is a fundamental *kavadi* type still carried by devotees today.

-It is this surrender of a burden (of arrogance and ignorance) to Murugan, emulating the example of the primeval devotee, Idumban,[^12] that the annual foot procession of thousands of *kavadi* bearing devotees in Singapore (and around the world) exemplifies.
+It is this surrender of a burden (of arrogance and ignorance) to Murugan, emulating the example of the primeval devotee, Idumban,[^12] that the annual foot procession of thousands of *kavadi*-bearing devotees in Singapore (and around the world) exemplifies.

 ![](/images/Vol%2018%20Issue%204/Thaipusam/Image%205.png)